 In 2012, Harley decided to create her own YouTube channel of drum covers.
-As of today, she has over 20,000 subscribers, with one of her covers reaching over 3 million views.
+As of today, she has over 22,000 YouTube subscribers, with one of her covers reaching over 3 million views.
 She also has 38K TikTok followers.
 In 2013, Harley joined a cover band called Project X as a bass player and she is still in the band today.
 When she joined, she became close with the lead singer of the band, Heather Curi.
 They both shared an interest in writing original music so they started their own band called, Day 4.
 In 2018, Day 4 recorded their first EP at Power Station Recording Studios in Pompano Beach, FL, under the provision of record producer and engineer, Tony Bongiovi and executive VP, Rob Roy.
 They were also interviewed for SFL Music Magazine in a 3-part article of the process of recording an EP of a label-budget recording session.
-In 2018, Harley officially became a drummer for an 80’s cover band called Rubixx.
 She signed with Collision Drumsticks in July of 2020.
 In June of 2021, Harley signed with GHS Strings.
 She played drums for Company B at the Throwback Bash Concert Series in Miami Beach, FL, with Lime.
 She has now released 2 original singles and has joined 2 other bands, bOunce, an energetic party, cover band, and a Foo Fighter's Tribute band, Breakout, as their bassist.
 You can also find her filling in on the drums with the Shindig, and every other Monday night she plays drums at Johnnie Browns for Live Band Karaoke.
 Harley continues to leave her mark in the South Florida music scene.